rom4nz/rom4nz/README.md

 <!--- About me -->
 <h2>📖 | About me</h2>
 Hello!
-I am Kavishka Sulochana Igalagama, a dedicated and passionate 2nd-year undergraduate student working towards a Software Engineering Degree.
+I am Kavishka Sulochana Igalagama, a dedicated and passionate final year undergraduate student working towards a Software Engineering Degree.
 I am highly motivated to learn new technologies and develop innovative solutions to real-world challenges.
 I am excited to connect with industry experts and expand my software development and engineering expertise.
 Let's connect and explore exciting opportunities together!

 <br><br>